Arksine/moonraker/docs/web_api.md

   - print: If set to "true", Klippy will attempt to start the print after uploading.
 Note that this value should be a string type, not boolean.
 This provides compatibility with Octoprint's legacy upload API.
-  Arguments available only for "config" root:
-  - primary_config:  If set to "true", this indications that the attached file should overwrite printer.cfg.
-As with the "print" argument above, this should be a string type.

 - Websocket command:\
   Not Available